bowman2001/perplexdoc/content/doc/basic/code/index.md

 tags: [Inline, Block]
 ---

-The full-width text column offers space for {$80} characters of code in one line.
-When the marginal column is included in a code block, {$120} fit in.
+The full-width text column offers space for {$80} characters of code in a line.
+When the marginal column is also used, {$120} fit in.
 {.p-first} <!--more-->

 Short snippets of code are usually placed **in line** with the normal text.
 Long pieces of code or entire files are marked as **code blocks**.